Mobile menu toggle

 Image: Apple/D. Griffin Jones/Cult of Mac

 What do the buttons on the Apple Watch do?
-The Apple Watch borrows a lot from the iPhone, but the biggest difference between the two devices comes down to the extra buttons.
-They do different things whether you click, double-click or hold them down.
+The Apple Watch borrows a lot from the iPhone, but the biggest difference between the two devices comes down to the way their buttons work.
+Each individual button does different things, depending on whether you click, double-click or hold them down.

-In watchOS 10, Apple changed a lot of these features.
-The software update added a new Widgets view, assigned Control Center to the side button and changed what double-clicking the dial does.
-(For older devices, consult our article about what Apple Watch buttons do in watchOS 9.)
+Apple changed a lot of these features a few years ago with watchOS 10.
+The software update added a new Widgets view, reassigned Control Center to the side button, and changed what double-clicking the Digital Crown does.
+(For older devices, see our article about what Apple Watch buttons do in watchOS 9.)

 Here’s a guide to the buttons on the Apple Watch.